raptech-jp/OpenPachiSlot-Server/README.md

 # OpenPachiSlot-Server

-OpenPachiSlot-Server is an in-development software solution integrating a Go-based web server with a PostgreSQL database.
-It is designed to manage and track items using a RESTful API, leveraging the power of Docker for environment setup and Gin framework for handling HTTP requests.
+OpenPachiSlot-Server is an in-development software solution integrating a Go-based web server, a Vue.js front-end, and a PostgreSQL database.
+It's designed for managing and tracking items using a RESTful API, employing Docker for environment setup, the Gin framework for HTTP requests, and Vue.js for a dynamic user interface.

 ## Requirements

 - Docker and Docker Compose
 - Go (for development)
+- Node.js and npm (for Vue.js development)

 ## Installation and Setup